Skip to the main content.

 Case Study

-Supporting Balanced Pharma’s path to FDA trials with scalable development equipment
+Supporting Balanced pHarma’s path to FDA trials with scalable development equipment

-Client: Balanced Pharma
+Client: Balanced pHarma

 Our custom automation expertise enables customers to advance product and process innovation across diverse industries.
-In this project, we partnered with Balanced Pharma to support their FDA trials with scalable development equipment.
+In this project, we partnered with Balanced pHarma to support their FDA trials with scalable development equipment.

 The Challenge